Your goal is to define a harmonious rhythm of space between letters and words, first globally, and then by fixing inharmonious spaces.

 You can adjust the spacing values of all characters at once:

-- Clear will reset all left & right side bearings to zero (no margins)
+Reset will set all left & right side bearings to the value you define

-- Import Spacing will bring all the metrics from another font file into your current typeface.
+Import will bring all the metrics from another font file into your current typeface.
 More details in this article.